LEADER: Vanessa Hudson

-Vanessa joined Animals Count / AWP in 2009, impressed by the party’s success in the EU Elections, where over 13,200 votes were won in the Eastern region of England.
-Taking over the leadership from Jasmijn De Boo in October 2010, Vanessa’s aims for the future direction of the party are to increase awareness of the party, grow the membership and strengthen the party’s position to contest the 2014 EU elections.
+Vanessa joined Animals Count / AWP in 2009, impressed by the party’s success in the EU Elections.
+Taking over the leadership from Jasmijn De Boo in October 2010, Vanessa aims have been to increase awareness of the party, grow the membership, strengthen relations with similar animal parties around the world and to bolster the party’s position to contest local, national and EU elections.

 Vanessa was born in Sheffield, UK, grew up in Nottinghamshire and studied English and Communication Studies at The University of Liverpool.
 Having lived in Hong Kong and Australia during her early career, Vanessa now divides her time between London and Nottinghamshire.